Cohen & Steers (CNS)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, Cohen & Steers’s revenue grew at a mediocre 6.2% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the financials sector and is a poor baseline for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Regrettably, Cohen & Steers’s revenue grew at a tepid 5.4% compounded annual growth rate over the last five years.
+This was below our standard for the financials sector and is a poor baseline for our analysis.

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Cohen & Steers’s annualized revenue growth of 5.5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Cohen & Steers’s annualized revenue growth of 6.6% over the last two years is above its five-year trend, but we were still disappointed by the results.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Cohen & Steers reported year-on-year revenue growth of 6.4%, and its $141.7 million of revenue exceeded Wall Street’s estimates by 2.1%.
+This quarter, Cohen & Steers grew its revenue by 2.9% year on year, and its $143.8 million of revenue was in line with Wall Street’s estimates.

 6. Pre-Tax Profit Margin